 Business Meetings and Events in Thailand.

 There are three big conference and events centres in Bangkok; the most central is Queen Sirikit National Convention Center (near Asoke), while the large BITEC and IMPACT Arena (Nonthaburi) are famous for international events.
 You can find some specialized Event Management Companies such as BCD Meetings & Events.
-Click here for a list of hotels in Thailand in case that you are looking for a venue to organize your next event.
+Click here for a list of hotels in Thailand in case you are looking for a venue to organize your next event.